 John Swanbeck, director-author

-If actors want to work in film or television, when choosing an acting class/teacher, they should consider whether there is a camera in the room and whether the person showing them how to act on camera has experience in front of it—real experience—or, better yet, experience behind it.
-Ideally, that person not only can show the actor how to act on camera, but specifically how to create for it, how to command it, and how to make it go “Wow!”
+If actors want to work in film or television, when choosing an acting class or teacher, they should consider whether there is a camera in the room and whether the person showing them how to act on-camera has experience in front of it—real experience—or, better yet, experience behind it.
+Ideally, that person not only can show the actor how to act on-camera, but specifically how to create for it, how to command it, and how to make it go “Wow!”

 The views expressed in this article are solely that of the individual(s) providing them,